 Coconut Oil (Nariyal Tail) Benefits & Uses

 Coconut oil (Nariyal Tail) is one of the super foods, which has potential health benefits and several medicinal uses.
 It is beneficial for skin, hair, heart, brain and digestive system.
 However, coconut oil contains high amount of saturated fats, but now scientific community believes it is the best edible oil.
 LAURIC ACID present in coconut oil contributes many of its health benefits.
-Coconut oil is also used in preparing medicinal oil.
+Organic Coconut oil is also used in preparing medicinal oil.
 It acts as base of for certain medicated oils used in ayurveda and alternative medicines.
 Most of them are used for hair and skin conditions.

 The scientific name for coconut palm or coconut tree is Cocos Nucifera.
 Coco is a Spanish and Portuguese word meaning ‘a grin’, ‘a monkey face’.
 Since the past 4000 years, coconut palm has always been in use as food and as a pharmaceutical.
 Materials harvested from coconut are its fruit, coconut flesh, coconut water, coconut milk and coconut oil.
 Many may think that coconut is a nut but botanically, coconut is a drupe (stone fruit), not a nut.
 The use of coconut oil is so respected that it was and still it is an important part of Ayurvedic medicine since 1500 BC.
-Coconut oil has been consumed in the tropical countries for thousands of years.
+Organic coconut oil oil has been consumed in the tropical countries for thousands of years.
 Coconut is now grown in more than 60 countries throughout the world some of which includes Maldives, India, Philippines, Sri Lanka and Indonesia.

 |Melting Point||24 °C (76 °F)|

 |Smoke Point (Unrefined/Virgin coconut oil)||177 °C (350 °F)|